-It’s very easy to understand the Mercedes-Benz new vehicle basic warranty.
-It covers the entire vehicle for 4 years or 50,000 miles, whichever comes first.
+The new vehicle warranty covers most mechanical and electrical vehicle components for 4 years or 50,000 miles, whichever comes first.
 “Four years” means 48 months from the date you purchase the car.
-Mercedes includes the powertrain, corrosion perforation, and roadside assistance in that warranty period.
+Mercedes includes the powertrain warranty, corrosion perforation warranty, and roadside assistance plan in that 4-year warranty period.

 The high-voltage battery in Mercedes plug-in hybrid models is covered by a separate limited warranty for 6 years/62,000 miles.
 In some states (California, Connecticut, Massachusetts, Maryland, Maine, New Jersey, New York, Rhode Island, and Vermont), the battery for plug-in hybrid vehicles extends to 10 years/150,000 miles.

 Also, in California and states that follow its emissions regulations (the states listed above plus Delaware, Oregon, Pennsylvania, and Washington), certain parts of the emission control system are covered for 8 years/80,000 miles.
 These can include things like fuel injectors, intake manifolds, certain hoses and electronics, and other parts.

 In addition to the warranty provided by tiremakers, Mercedes covers tires against defects in material or workmanship for 12 months/12,000 miles.
 Within that period, a Mercedes dealer will replace a tire if it becomes “unserviceable” as long as at least 1.6 millimeters of tread depth remains.
 That’s pretty generous, especially considering that on some Mercedes vehicles, the tires can be quite expensive.